Democratic Party of Albania

-The Democratic Party of Albania was founded in 1990 as a strongly anti-communist party with the majority of its followers being from politically persecuted dissidents of the communist dictatorial regime of Enver Hoxha.

-In international relations, the Democratic Party of Albania is an associate member of the European People's Party and a full member of International Democrat Union.
+The Democratic Party of Albania was founded in 1990 as a strongly anti-communist party with the majority of its followers being from politically persecuted dissidents of the Communist dictatorial regime of Enver Hoxha.
+In international relations, it is an associate member of the European People's Party and a full member of International Democracy Union.

 History

 Foundation

 The Democratic Party was founded on 12 December 1990 with major involvement from Avdyl Matoshi, Azem Hajdari, Sali Berisha and Gramoz Pashko, and Arben Imami, Edmond Budina, Eduart Selami, Genc Ruli, Merita Zaloshnja, Aleksandër Meksi involved only in the early stages of the formation of the party.
 It is the first opposition party in Albania after more than 45 years of a communist leadership.
 The party was created as an anti-communist movement.

-31 March 1991: First pluralist elections
+1991: First pluralist elections

 The First Pluralist would be the first elections since 1923 to allow more than one Party.
 The Ruling Labour Party of Albania during the 1991 Elections had the biggest advantage during the election.
 Including the influence over the media.
 There was no opportunity for the Democratic party and other Anti-Communist parties in the election to influence the rural country side.
 The Democratic Party platform had promised the transformation of living standards through membership in the European Community, strong connection with the United States and other Western nations, Gastarbeiter in German factories abroad, and immediate steps towards a free-market economy.
-Which resulted in the Democratic Party coming in second place in results.
-The Democratic party would ultimately win in the next Election.
+This resulted in the Democratic Party coming in second place.